coolsamson7/dorm/README.md

         ae1_0.ENTITY=?
 ```

+After reading the result set, the engine will create the appropriate `DataObject` instance and store the appropriate values in the correct places.

 If we talk about queries, that code gets a little bit more complicated.
-Querying for an attribute "age" by the operator "=" will result in
+Querying for an integer attribute "age" with the operator "=" will result in something like
 ```Sql
 select
         ae1_0.ATTRIBUTE,